-The primary objective is to gather information about the current location and state of emergency departments in Kenya including spatial access to these departments.
-An emergency department here is defined as any dedicated intake area for acutely ill and injured patients that is open and staffed 24 h in a facility that has a functioning operating theatre.
-The specific objectives are:
+The primary objective is to gather information about the current location and state of emergency care centres in Kenya including spatial access to these centres.
+An emergency care centre here is defined as any dedicated intake area for acutely ill and injured patients that is open and staffed 24 h in a facility that has a functioning operating theatre.

-- Identify the location of emergency departments in all 47 counties
+- Identify the location of emergency care centres in all 47 counties

-- Characterize the current state of emergency departments in the counties
+- Characterise the current state of emergency care centres in the counties

 - Determine the proportion of the population within the counties that can access emergency medical care within the ‘golden hour’